Rate-Distortion Theory in Coding for Machines and its Application: Image Coding for Machines

 \section{Image Coding for Machines}

-The theoretical analysis alongside our motivating hypotheses and corresponding empirical evidence can be combined to inform critical design choices in coding for machines.
-In this section we demonstrate how these conclusions can be put into effect for several different settings in image coding for machines, using a variety of computer vision tasks.
-We explore the performance of both the model-splitting approach and direct coding for machines on a combination of supervised and unsupervised optimization settings.
-In all settings we use learnable image codecs, with a loss function introduced earlier in~\eqref{eq:learnable}:
+The theoretical analysis, alongside our motivating hypotheses and corresponding empirical evidence, can be combined to inform critical design choices in coding for machines.
+We focus specifically on applications of our theory in image coding for machines, as it is the domain with the largest body of work in CfM.
+In this section we demonstrate how our theory can be leveraged in several different settings in image coding for machines, including a variety of computer vision tasks.
+We explore the performance of both the model-splitting approach and direct coding for machines on a combination of supervised and unsupervised optimisation settings.
+In all settings we use learned image codecs, with a loss function introduced earlier in~\eqref{eq:learned}:

 where $R$ is the rate and $D$ is the task-related distortion.